developeramit3/ApiCall/README.md

-Add it in your root build.gradle at the end of repositories:
+# Add it in your root build.gradle at the end of repositories:
-"# ApiCall"
+# ApiCall

      allprojects {